Cathal O'Shannon visits the "heathery island" of Inishfree off the coast of Donegal.

 When they get over there if it happened that they left on a good morning and then a storm arose those children would be left over there on the mainland until maybe the next day and no one to look after them.

-This 'Newsbeat' report by Cathal O'Shannon was broadcast on 26 October 1966.
+This 'Newsbeat' report was broadcast on 26 October 1966.
+The reporter is Cathal O'Shannon.